-One study showed that when it comes to nocturnal symptoms, regurgitation, and heartburn, which had been analyzed by endoscopy, women scored significantly higher in women than did men.
+One study showed that when it comes to nocturnal symptoms, regurgitation, and heartburn, which had been analyzed by endoscopy, women scored significantly higher than did men.
 Women have also reported higher symptom scores when it comes to the lower portion of the stomach, which includes but is not limited to, abdominal pain, as well as constipation and/or diarrhea.

 There are only a few studies that focus on the differences between acid reflux in women and men.
 More study’s, for sure, need to be done.

-Causes Of Acid Reflux In Women
+What Causes Acid Reflux In Women

-Here is a list of some common and not so common causes of acid reflux that women may experience.
+Here is a list of some common and not-so-common causes of acid reflux that women may experience.

-– Eating or Drinking Acidic based Fruits.
+– Eating or Drinking Acidic-based Fruits.
 (Lemons, Oranges)

 – Milk or Milk-Based Products (Cheese, Yogurt, Ice Cream)